aelskens/on-premise_cluster/README.md

 After setting up the control plane, use the `start_control-plane.sh` script to initialize and start the cluster.

 > **NOTE**
-> This script allows you, with the `--untained` flag, to specify whether the control plane should be "tainted" (i.e., restricted) to prevent scheduling workloads on the control plane node itself.
+> This script allows you, with the `--untaint` flag, to specify whether the control plane should be "tainted" (i.e., restricted) to prevent scheduling workloads on the control plane node itself.
 See the [Kubernetes documentation on control plane node isolation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#control-plane-node-isolation) for more details.

 ## Adding Nodes to the Cluster